CarolinaPB/population-structural-var-calling-smoove/README.md

 > sample2,sample2.bam,Pop1
 > sample3,sample3.bam,Pop2
 > sample4,sample4.bam,Pop2

+Tip: use the name of the bam file without the `.bam` extension as the sample name.
+Ex: from `sample1.bam` to `sample1`
 - REFERENCE - path to the assembly file
 - CONTIGS_IGNORE - contigs to be excluded from SV calling (usually the small contigs)
 - SPECIES - species name to be used for VEP